Macroeconomic Data Transformations Matter: Results

-It has already been documented that factors matter -- and a lot \citep{stock2002forecasting, stock2002macroeconomic}.
-Figure \ref{fig:FvsXtornado} evaluate their quantitative effects.
+{\sc \textbf{Traditional Factors.}} It has already been documented that factors matter -- and a lot \citep{stock2002forecasting, stock2002macroeconomic}.
+Figure \ref{fig:FvsXtornado} allows us to evaluate their quantitative effects.
 Including a handful of factors rather than all of (stationary) $X$ improves substantially and significantly forecast accuracy.
 The case for this is even stronger when those are used in conjunction with nonlinear methods, especially for prediction at longer horizons.
-This finding supports the view that a factor model is an accurate depiction of the macroeconomy, as originally suggested by \cite{Sargent-Sims(1977)} and later expanded in various forecasting and structural analysis applications \citep{stock2002forecasting,Bernanke-Boivin-Eliasz(2005)}.
+This finding supports the view that a factor model is an accurate depiction of the macroeconomy, as originally suggested in the works of \cite{Sargent-Sims(1977)} and \cite{Geweke1977} and later expanded in various forecasting and structural analysis applications \citep{stock2002forecasting,Bernanke-Boivin-Eliasz(2005)}.
 In this line of thought, transforming $X$ into $F$ is not merely a mechanical dimension reduction step.
 Rather, it is meaningful feature engineering uncovering true latent factors which contains most, if not all, the relevant information about the current state of the economy.
 Once $F$'s are extracted, the standard diffusion indexes model of \cite{stock2002macroeconomic} can either be upgraded by using linear methods performing variable selection, or nonlinear functional form approximators such as Random Forests and Boosted Trees.